 We trekked down the hillside, which is absolutely crammed with shops.

 Tucked into a corner was a Studio Ghibli shop!
-Amelia was overjoyed.
+The Missus was overjoyed.
 (Studio Ghibli is a Japanese animation studio which is critically acclaimed and has come to some renown among international connoisseurs of anime.)
-We were only allowed to take photos outside, but the inside was a veritable cornucopia of things which (a) caused Amelia to squeal and (b) we had no room for in our luggage.
-Amelia was less overjoyed by this latter fact.
+We were only allowed to take photos outside, but the inside was a veritable cornucopia of things which (a) caused The Missus to squeal and (b) we had no room for in our luggage.
+The Missus was less overjoyed by this latter fact.

 We wandered along by a pay-for-admission garden (and/or temple?) complex.
 It probably has a name and/or some cultural significance, but neither of these have survived in our memories.
 It was super-idyllic, though; every blade of grass and incense stick seemed to be placed just-so.
 I guess they can afford some serious maintenance staff with those sweet, sweet tourism dollars.